-Swallowtail Lightstation is the first thing you see as you approach Grand Manan Island by ferry.
-The wonderful panoramic view of the coastline coupled with this historic, old wooden lighthouse makes this a perfect setting for photographers, artists and sightseers.
+As you approach Grand Manan Island by ferry, Swallowtail Lightstation greets you.
+The wonderful panoramic view of the coastline coupled with this historic, old wooden lighthouse makes it a perfect setting for photographers, artists and sightseers.
 This is a definite "must-see"!

 Access to the lighthouse is down a flight of 54 stairs, across a wooden footbridge and along a gravel path, but the lighthouse can also be viewed from an observation area near the parking lot.
 This is an excellent spot to watch the sunrise, see the ferry as it passes by, or to check out the interesting rock formations.
 You can also have a good look into the "Cora Belle" and "Intruder" herring weirs (fish traps located below the rock cliffs).

 Route 1, Exit 60, to Blacks Harbour, take ferry to Grand Manan Island.
 Turn right from ferry, left on Old Airport Road and right on Lighthouse Road to the end.